Afraz496/Vital-E-paper/README.md

 # Setup

-In order to run the software in this repository there are dependencies which are required to run both the pipeline and the compartmental models.
-These portion of the README divides the dependencies into the Python related/R related dependencies and expands on their installation.
+In order to run the software in this repository there are dependencies which must be installed.
+This portion of the README divides the dependencies into the Python related/R related dependencies and expands on their installation.

 ## Python

-The environment comes with an accompanying `environment.yml` file to create a virtual environment to run the Machine Learning envrionment.
+The environment comes with an accompanying `environment.yml` file to create a virtual environment to run the Machine Learning pipeline.

 In project directory run the following:
 ```bash